ddriver-058/argonaut-cluster/README.md

     https://[your-argonaut-cluster-host-name]:7443
 accept the self-signed cert and log in.

+You will then need to supply an argonaut_cluster.yaml and create the vagrant_dir on each Vagrant server.

 ## Editing argonaut_cluster.yaml
-Argonaut Cluster provides a built-in editor (thanks to vue-codemirror) accessible by clicking the pencil in the bottom toolbar of the UI.
+Argonaut Cluster provides a built-in editor (thanks to [vue-codemirror](https://github.com/surmon-china/vue-codemirror)) accessible by clicking the pencil in the bottom toolbar of the UI.
 Reference the comprehensive example and populate the file with values relevant to your use case.

 You can render the templated Vagrantfiles and Ansible Inventory using the right-hand dropdown.
 When you are satisfied, click save.